Geometric recursion: Revisiting Mirzakhani-McShane identities

-GR does not bring anything new here, except that it stresses that Mirzakhani's identities should be seen as a recursion producing the constant function $1$ on the Teichm\"uller space.
+This shows that Mirzakhani's identities should be seen as a recursion producing the constant function $1$ on the Teichm\"uller space.
 The way Theorem~\ref{thMirza} is proved in \cite{Mirzakhani} does not require showing a priori the convergence of the series \eqref{GRseriesagain} defining $\Omega^{{\rm M}}$.
 Nevertheless, if one takes for granted Theorem~\ref{thMirza} for the case of the torus with one boundary i.e. $D_{T}(\sigma) = 1$, Theorem~\ref{welldefGR} justifies the absolute convergence of these series uniformly on any compact.

 In \cite{Mirzakhani}, Mirzakhani used her identities to obtain a recursive formula for the Weil--Petersson volumes of the moduli space of bordered surfaces

 and this is a special case of our Theorem~\ref{intTRHTT}.
 The initial data for this recursion is